 - Turnitin and iThenticate Review – evaluating Oxford's plagiarism screening tools

 - Learning Design Model – a supportive framework for designing technology-enhanced learning

-- Online Reading Lists – finding a suitable application
+- Online Reading Lists – delivering a fully integrated solution

 Why it matters